joslmt/spoonacular-laravel-wrapper/README.md

 composer require josmlt/spoonacular-laravel-wrapper
 ```

-We'll see the messagge: `Installing josmlt/spoonacular-laravel-wrapper (dev-master): Junctioning from ../spoon-wrapper`
+We'll see the message: `Installing josmlt/spoonacular-laravel-wrapper (dev-master): Junctioning from ../spoon-wrapper`

 Then execute the follow command, it publishes the config file :